belkop-ghb/k8s/README.md

 ## Prerequisites

 * Linux with installed Kubernetes (VM, physical machine, does not matter)
+    * see [microk8s in Ubuntu](Microk8s-in-Ubuntu-Server.docx) as an inspiration
-* Command line console with connection to the Kubernetes
+* Command line console with connection to the Kubernetes (putty, WSL, cmd... does not matter)

 You should see something similar in you console: